Apple TV (device): 4K (first generation, 2017)

-At an Apple special event on September 12, 2017, Apple announced the Apple TV 4K, which supports 2160p output, HDR10, Dolby Vision, and includes a faster Apple A10X chip supporting HEVC hardware decoding.
+On September 12, 2017, Apple announced the Apple TV 4K, with support for 2160p output, HDR10, Dolby Vision, Gigabit Ethernet, and a faster Apple A10X chip supporting HEVC hardware decoding.
 Support for Dolby Atmos with Dolby Digital Plus was added in tvOS 12.
-Following the announcement of the new models, the 64 GB version of the Apple TV HD was discontinued.
-Changes to the case include the addition of vents on the base, the removal of the USB-C port, and the addition of a tactile white ring around the Menu button on the included Siri Remote.
+Changes to the enclosure include the addition of vents on the base, the removal of the USB-C port, and the addition of a tactile white ring around the Menu button on the included Siri Remote.
+The first generation Apple TV 4K was discontinued in 2021, following the announcement of the second generation model.

-4K (second generation)
+4K (second generation, 2021)

-On April 20, 2021, Apple announced an updated Apple TV 4K with the A12 Bionic chip, support for high frame rate HDR, HDMI 2.1, and Wi-Fi 6.
+On April 20, 2021, Apple announced the second generation Apple TV 4K with the A12 Bionic chip, support for high frame rate HDR, HDMI 2.1, and Wi-Fi 6.
 Its HDMI port supports ARC and eARC, which allows other sources plugged into the television to output audio through Apple TV, including to AirPlay speakers like HomePod.
-Like the HomePod mini, it has a Thread radio.
+Like the HomePod Mini, it has a Thread radio.
 It can pair with the ambient light sensor on iPhones with Face ID to optimize its color output, a feature that was also extended to older Apple TVs with tvOS 14.5.
-AirPlay supports high frame rate HDR playback, allowing videos shot on the iPhone 12 Pro in Dolby Vision 4K 60fps to be mirrored in full resolution.
-Following the announcement, the previous Apple TV 4K with an A10X chip was discontinued. tvOS 17 added FaceTime and support for Continuity Camera with a paired iPhone or iPad.
+AirPlay supports high frame rate HDR playback, allowing videos shot on the iPhone 12 Pro in Dolby Vision 4K 60 FPS to be mirrored in full resolution.
+The A12 chip adds support for VP9 profile 2 decoding of 4K HDR10 video up to 60 FPS on YouTube. tvOS 17 added FaceTime and support for Continuity Camera with a paired iPhone or iPad.

 The model also comes with a thicker, redesigned Siri Remote with a circular touchpad with navigational buttons, as well as power and mute buttons.
 The remote does not include an accelerometer and gyroscope, which were present in the previous Siri Remote, making it incompatible with some games.
-The remote is compatible with previous generation tvOS-based Apple TVs and ships with an updated SKU of the Apple TV HD.
+The remote is compatible with older tvOS-based Apple TVs and shipped with an updated SKU of the Apple TV HD.